Ttimofeyka/Rave/specifications/std/io.md

 f.close();
 ```

-### readAll/u8ReadAll
+### readAll

-The method for reading all content from the file. u8ReadAll uses `std::u8string`.
+The method for reading all content from the file.

 Example: